History of the cooperative movement

 The history of the cooperative movement concerns the origins and history of cooperatives across the world.
 Although cooperative arrangements, such as mutual insurance, and principles of cooperation existed long before, the cooperative movement began with the application of cooperative principles to business organization.

 Beginnings

+The cooperative spirit spread in Greece earlier than in other European countries.
+During the 18th century, a particular form of cooperative organization was developed in certain areas under Ottoman sovereignty.
+It was associated with specific agricultural or craft products destined to international markets.
+Derived from the Byzantine guilds, it was favored by the Ottoman administration because it was enabling better control of the production and tax collection.